-If you’re looking to sell your house or investment property in Fayetteville without using a real estate agent, we can help.
+Do you want to know if you can sell your house or investment property in Fayetteville without using a real estate agent?

-Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.
+Well… YES!
+Although we frequently work with Fayetteville real estate brokers, sometimes it’s best to avoid paying the middleman.

-How Do I Sell My House Without An Agent in Fayetteville?
+How Do I Sell My House Without Having to Pay Commissions and Fees?

-There are a few ways to avoid paying high commissions and repair costs in your NC sale.
+There are a few ways to avoid paying high commissions in your NC sale.

 First, there’s a tricky custom that you’ve gotta know about.